 Videostroboscopy is performed in the medical office and there is no special preparation needed.
 The provider typically uses a topical anesthetic to numb the nose or mouth through which an endoscope or tube is passed.
 It is through this endoscope that the provider will visualize the vocal cords and record sound and movement.
 The procedure lasts about 20 minutes, is pain-free and results are available at the same visit.

-For more information about vocal screening or Riverside Performing Arts Medicine, contact 757-637-6601.
+For more information about vocal screening or Riverside Performing Arts Medicine, call 757-637-6601.